jupoon-other/cse15l-lab-reports/lab-report-1-week-2.md

 [HOME](https://jupoon.github.io/cse15l-lab-reports/)

 #### Tutorial: Getting Started in CSE 15L
 Welcome to CSE 15L!
-This is your comprehensive guide to logging in to a course-specific account with `ieng6`.
+This is your comprehensive guide on how to log in to a course-specific account with `ieng6`.
 Without further ado, let's get started!

 #### Step 1